-He is Professor of Music at Drury University where he teaches voice, voice-related courses, and music history.
-Previously, he taught at Minnesota State University-Mankato, Gustavus Adolphus College, Pittsburg State University and the University of Texas-Pan American.
-He also spent four summers teaching at the Boston University Tanglewood Institute (BUTI), the high school component of the Tanglewood Music Festival.
-He holds the Doctor of Musical Arts in Voice Performance from Boston University’s School of Music, the Master of Music from Rice University’s Shepherd School of Music, and the Bachelor of Music from Fort Hays State University.
+A full-time music professor since 1996, he previously taught at Minnesota State University-Mankato, Gustavus Adolphus College, Pittsburg State University and the University of Texas Rio Grande Valley.
+He holds the Doctor of Musical Arts degree from Boston University’s School of Music, the Master of Music from Rice University’s Shepherd School of Music, and the Bachelor of Music from Fort Hays State University.

 Drury University faculty member since 2005

-Professor of Music since 2014
+Professor since 2014